andreafabrizi/DNSProxy/README.md

 dnsp -l 127.0.0.1 -s https://www.fantuz.net/nslookup-doh.php
 ```
 NB: you may have to stop other running daemons bound to 127.0.0.1:53, as:
-dsndist,bind,resolvconf,systemd-resolvconf, and other DNS servers or proxies
+_dsndist,bind,resolvconf,systemd-resolvconf_ and other DNS servers or proxies

-Please use *dnsp-h2 by default*.
-Commits will be accepted only for that branch.

-Note that *dnsp* binary (the pre-DOH version of DNSProxy) is kept only for
+Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept for
-historical reasons, has no backwards compatibility, and may soon disappear.
+historical reasons, offers  no backward-compatibility, and may soon disappear.

+Please only use, refer to and commit towards *dnsp-h2* code branch.
+Commits for
+other legacy components will not be accepted.

 ### Testing deployment of DNSProxy using dig or nslookup

-Now open a new terminal and invoke **dig** (or **nslookup**) to test the resolver capabilities
+Now open a terminal and invoke **dig** (or _nslookup_) to test resolver
-over UDP or TCP.
-The test consist in resolving an hostname against the server instance of DNSP,
+capabilities over UDP or TCP.
+The test consist in resolving an hostname against
+the server instance of DNSProxy,

-To test the UDP server, type the following and expect a consistent output:
+To test the UDP server, type the following and expect consistent output:
 ```bash
  $ dig news.google.com @127.0.0.1
 ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 17828